-- 3. Whenever the term "iWARP" is used as an adjective in other context, it is hereby replaced with just RDMA, or "RDMA-Capable", whichever is appropriate.
-E.g., "iWARP functionality" is replaced with "RDMA functionality". - 4.
-Whenever the term "iWARP" is used as shorthand for the iWARP protocol suite, it is hereby replaced by "RDMA-capable protocol".
+- 3. Whenever the term "iWARP" is used as an adjective in other context, it is hereby replaced with RCP.
+E.g., "iWARP functionality" is replaced with "RCP functionality". - 4.
+Whenever the term "iWARP" is used as shorthand for the iWARP protocol suite, it is hereby replaced by "RDMA-Capable Protocol".